Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Seizure-like episodes, blackouts, tremor, weakness, or unexplained neurological symptoms deserve respectful evaluation.

-Book a functional neurological symptoms / PNES evaluation at Jain Healthcare Network, Sector 56, Gurugram.
+Book a Functional Neurological Symptoms or PNES Evaluation at Jain Healthcare Network, Sector 56, Gurugram.

 Brain-Mind-Sleep Consultation